cyber-kinga/Smart-Light-Switch/2.x Smart Double-Light Switch/2.1 Smart Double-Light Switch/README.md

-# Smart Single-Light Switch 2.1
+# Smart Double-Light Switch 2.1
-This project aims to create a Smart Double-Light Switch controlled via phone/computer/tablet using wifi at 192.168.4.1 address with light monitoring.
+This project aims to create a Smart Double-Light Switch controlled via phone/computer/tablet using wifi with light monitoring.

 ## YouTube tutorial
 <a href="https://youtube.com/shorts/5B9hfxMmvcQ?feature=share3">Click here to see video tutorial </a>